phillipclapham/neuroweaver/docs/advanced_guide.md

 **Neuroweaver** encourages whichever lens you find most **useful**:

-- **Emergent-Complexity Lens**
+**Emergent-Complexity Lens**:

 - Treat “wave interference” as **interactions** in multi-agent systems—testable by network analysis or measuring group synchrony.
 - A potential path for **empirical research**: e.g., studying biometric data or group behavior to see how “constructive vs. destructive” patterns emerge.

-- **Esoteric/Metaphysical Lens**
+**Esoteric/Metaphysical Lens**:

 - Considers “waves” as **literal energetic substrates**—possibly linking consciousness and matter.
 - Resonates with spiritual or holistic views; more speculative in mainstream terms, but can be **highly practical** for shifting subjective experience.

 We don’t claim a single “correct” view; **both** can spark insight or deeper experimentation.